 Step 4- Sewing a test square.

-Start and end each row by doing about three stitches in place, as backstitching can be problematic with elastic thread.
-Another option is to leave your elastic thread tails long and pull them to the back and tie them off after sewing your lines.
-Sew about 4-5 lines of shirring, now it’s time to inspect the first test run.
+Start and end each row by doing about three stitches in place.
+Some also recommend using a backstitch at the beginning and end of each line (and hiding them within the seam allowance) but backstitching can be problematic with elastic thread.
+Another option is to leave your elastic thread tails long, pull them to the back, and tie them off after sewing your lines.
+Sew about 4-5 lines of shirring; now it’s time to inspect the first test run.

-If you are extremely lucky, it is possible your machine will shirr without changing any tension.
+If you are extremely lucky, your machine may shirr without changing any tension.
 If this is the case, your fabric should have shrunk to about 5-5 ½”, both the top and bottom threads will be straight without loops, and the fabric will be able to stretch without any elastic thread breakage.

 Unfortunately, most of us will not be that lucky, the next step will show you how to interpret your test scrap to discover whether you will need to tighten or loosen any tensions.